rubenacevedo3/cpp-RoboDogVoiceController/readme.md

 g. chase tail

-2. Converting microphone outputs to motion commands Since the ACME RoboDog Microphone already takes in sound inputs and converts them into text files, the voice control component analyzes the text files outputted from the microphone and checks to see if a motion command was said.
-If it was then it correctly communicates to the robot’s motion controller to output the desired result.
+2. Converting microphone outputs to motion commands

+Since the ACME RoboDog Microphone already takes in sound inputs and converts them into text files, the voice control component analyzes the text files outputted from the microphone and checks to see if a motion command was said.
+If it was then it correctly communicates to the robot’s motion module to output the desired action.

 Performance Example:

 The user receives the RoboDog for the first time.
-When he/she turns on the voice controller module he/she will be prompted to pick a setting.
-The two options are training or listening.
+When he/she turns on the voice controller interface he/she will be prompted to pick a setting.
+The three options are training, listening, or turn off.
 The user first picks the training setting.
-He/She is prompted to say outload the command he wants to use for the robot to walk.
-He/She says “robodog mush”.
+He/She is prompted to say outload the commands he/she wants to use for each of the robot's 7 action capabilites.
 He/She then exits the training setting and selects the listening setting.
-In this stage the robot’s microphone will be pick up anything that is said within earshot.
+In this stage the robot’s microphone will pick up anything that is said within earshot.

+Let's say that when the program promted the user for the command to make the robot walk the user said “robodog mush”.
+Now in the listening setting the user says "My dog is so cool.
+Watch. robodog mush".
 The voice control module analyzes the text files that are being outputted from the microphone module and sends the walk command once it sees the phrase “robodog mush” in the text file.
 After the excitement of having the RoboDog listen to his/her secret command the user turns off the voice controller interface.

 Point of Caution:

 For the Demo to work, pre-recorded text files from the microphone module were used to create a microphone stub module.
 The way the demo gets away with “listening” is that the pre-recorded text files get inputted to the voice controller randomly.
 In addition, the robot’s motion module is also a stub class.
 The stub motion module will output text in the form of “**<insert motion here>**” to show that the voice controller sent a motion command and it is being successfully executed by the robot.

 ## SIP Code Development Process

 Below is a link to the Product Backlog, Iteration Backlog, and Work Log for the development of this module

 https://docs.google.com/spreadsheets/d/1Evc1lwxYjVYgp8eVesqZZPQv8sxqJg0tbtugLbrcmqk/edit?usp=sharing

 ## License

-The MIT License
+MIT License

 Copyright 2017 Ruben Acevedo